marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 The **malloc()** function, which takes one argument: the number of bytes of memory you want.
 It does return the address of the first byte of that block.
 Therefore, you can assign that address to a pointer variable and use the pointer to access the memory.
 If malloc() fails to find the required space, it returns the null pointer.
 {: id="20201024172620-j5qt4wj"}

-If malloc() fails to find the required space, it returns the null pointer.
 {: id="20201024172626-rtz6yj4"}